utk09-NCL/color-palette-generator/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.
+Please note that by participating in this project, you agree to abide by the terms of the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).

 ## 🐛 Issue Reporting